 Divorced or separated spouse.
-If you obtained a final decree of divorce or separate maintenance by the end of the year, you cannot take your former spouse's exemption.
+If you obtained a final decree of divorce or separate maintenance during the year, you cannot take your former spouse's exemption.
 This rule applies even if you provided all of your former spouse's support.